Hexagon/pup/docs/index.md

 ---

-Pup is a command-line tool that simplifies the management of processes.
-Pup can start, stop, restart, and keep processes alive, as well as schedule processes using a cron pattern.
-It does also manage the logs of each process, gathering them into a single stdout or file, making it easy to monitor and analyze the output of your processes in one place.

-Pup can also watch the filesystem, and restart processes when files change, similar to Nodemon and Denon.

-In addition to serving as a stand alone process manager, Pup can also function as a [as a library](./library.html), allowing you to seamlessly manage the internal process ecosystem of your application.
+Pup is a powerful process manager for Deno, designed to simplify the management of your applications and services.
+Here are some of the key features of Pup:

+- **Easy process management:** Define, control, and manage your processes with simple commands and configuration options.
+- **Multiple start policies:** Set up processes to start automatically, on a schedule (using cron expressions), or when files change.
+- **Restart policies:** Configure processes to restart automatically, either always or only in case of errors, with optional delay and restart limits.
+- **Clustering and load balancing:** Easily scale your processes with built-in clustering and load balancing support.
+- **Flexible configuration:** Define global settings and per-process configurations, including logging, working directories, environment variables, and more.
+- **Plugin support:** Extend Pup's functionality with custom plugins for additional features and integrations.
+- **CLI and programmatic usage:** Manage your processes using the Pup command-line interface, or integrate Pup directly into your Deno applications.
+- **Process telem:** Although it can manage any process, Pup integrates extra well with Deno applications

-Pup revolves around a single configuration file, by default named `pup.jsonc`, which control every aspect of the processes to be executed, their execution methods, and the handling of logging.
+Pup revolves around a single configuration file, preferably named `pup.json` or `pup.jsonc`, which control every aspect of the processes to be executed, their execution methods, and the handling of logging.

 ## Table of Contents